zerodaycode/Canyon-SQL/README.md

 Assuming that the main goal of an `ORM` it's perform `SQL queries` based on certain object oriented code, in order to map some data-model as an SQL entity...

-1 - Due to the async nature of the library, we need to mark the implementation of the `CrudOperations` trait as `#[async_trait]`
+1 - It's required to implement the `CrudOperations` for your struct.
+Due to the async nature of the library, we need to mark the implementation of the
+`CrudOperations` trait as `#[async_trait]`

 2 - Implement the new or the empty constructors.
 You can also impl the `Default` trait for the standard library if you prefer.